-With the recent announcements that West Nile Virus has been discovered in Oregon, there has been discussion concerning ways to control mosquitoes.
+With announcements that West Nile Virus has been seen in Oregon, there has been discussion concerning ways to control mosquitoes.
 One such system that has been developed is to use outdoor automated misting systems that disperse synergized formulations of natural pyrethrins (type of insecticide) at predetermined intervals by the user to control mosquitoes.

 Though the use of outdoor automated misting systems might seem on the surface to be a very good control system to use for the homeowner or business, there are some serious concerns for the user.
 Of particular concern is that these systems do not consider the need to monitor mosquito populations.
 Pesticides should only be used when mosquito populations are present at levels that could present a possible health hazard.